From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

-Results of this nature control the worst-case behavior of methods over very broad classes of problems.
-In such a general setting, it is not possible to provide strong guarantees on {\em what} local minimizer methods converge to, and whether that minimizer is global.
+Results of this nature control the worst-case behavior of optimization methods over very broad classes of problems.
+In such a general setting, it is impossible to provide strong guarantees on {\em what} local minimizer that optimization methods converge to, and whether that minimizer is global.
 Nevertheless, it is difficult to overstate the impact of this kind of thinking for stimulating the development of useful methods and elucidating their properties.
-Moreover, methods developed to guarantee good worst-case performance often outperform their worst-case guarantees on practical problem instances -- witness longstanding ``folk theorems'' on the ease optimizing neural networks \cite{choromanska2014loss,kawaguchi2016deep,soltanolkotabi2018theoretical,allen2019convergence,du2019gradient,sun2019optimization}, solving problems in quantum mechanics \cite{kyrillidis2018provable,sheldon2018taming,hu2019brief} or clustering separated data \cite{qian2019global,kwon2019global,qian2020structures,wang2020efficient}.
-Delineating problem classes that capture the difficulty (or ease!) of naturally occurring optimization problems is a pressing challenge for the mathematics of data science \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}.
+Moreover, optimization methods developed to guarantee good worst-case performance often outperform their worst-case guarantees on practical problem instances -- we witnessed longstanding ``folk theorems'' on the ease of optimizing neural networks \cite{choromanska2014loss,kawaguchi2016deep,soltanolkotabi2018theoretical,allen2019convergence,du2019gradient,sun2019optimization}, solving problems in quantum mechanics \cite{kyrillidis2018provable,sheldon2018taming,hu2019brief} or clustering separated data \cite{qian2019global,kwon2019global,qian2020structures,wang2020efficient}.
+Delineating problem classes that capture the difficulty (or ease!) of naturally occurring nonconvex optimization problems is a pressing challenge for the mathematics of data science \cite{sun2015nonconvex,jain2017non,chi2019nonconvex,sun2019link}.

 \paragraph{Symmetry and the Global Geometry of Optimization?}